Donders-Institute/rdm-wiki/docs/4_hpc/index.rst

 Further Reading
 ===============================

-For a full documentation of the DCCN's HPC Cluster, go to https://hpc.dccn.nl/
+For a full documentation of the DCCN's HPC Cluster and a tutorial on BASH scripting (required for parallelization), go to https://hpc.dccn.nl/